matason/symfony-certification/certification.md

 The Controller Resolver must implement the `\Symfony\Component\HttpKernel\Controller\ControllerResolverInterface` interface.
 This interface defines a single method, `getController` which takes an instance of `\Symfony\Component\HttpFoundation\Request` as its only argument.
 The method must return a `callable` or `false` if it cannot resolve to a Controller.

 The Symfony Framework Bundle, by default, injects the `\Symfony\Bundle\FrameworkBundle\Controller\ControllerResolver` class which extends the `\Symfony\Component\HttpKernel\Controller\ContainerControllerResolver` class which in turn extends the `\Symfony\Component\HttpKernel\Controller\ControllerResolver` class.
-This class relies on `_controller` having been set in the `Request` attributes, and if it has, it does its best to resolve to a `Controller`.
+This class expects `_controller` to have been set in the `Request` attributes, and if it has, it does its best to resolve to a `Controller`.

 ##### [kernel.controller](https://symfony.com/doc/6.0/components/http_kernel.html#3-the-kernel-controller-event)
 > This event is dispatched after the controller to be executed has been resolved but before executing it.
 This event is typically used to initialise things needed by the controller (such as param converters) or even to _change_ the controller entirely.

-After dispatching the `kernel.controller` event but before dispatching the `kernel.controller_arguments` event, an Argument Resolver is used to resolve the arguments that are required `Controller` returned by the Controller Resolver.
+After dispatching the `kernel.controller` event but before dispatching the `kernel.controller_arguments` event, an Argument Resolver is used to resolve the arguments that are required by the `Controller` returned by the Controller Resolver.
 The Argument Resolver is constructor injected into the `HttpKernel` and can be overridden in the same way as the Controller Resolver.

 The Argument Resolver must implement the `\Symfony\Component\HttpKernel\Controller\ArgumentResolverInterface` interface.
 This interface defines a single method, `getArguments` which takes an instance of `\Symfony\Component\HttpFoundation\Request` as its first argument and a `callable`, the `Controller` as its second argument.
 The method must return an array.